Codes4Fun/moshi.cpp/README.md

 On an RTX 4090 using the ggml-cuda backend, the 1.6b model performs at a rate of 3 seconds of output audio for about 1 second of generation time.
 So 15 seconds of audio takes 5 seconds to generate.

 Still needs lots of optimization and refactoring.
-Right now, for example, it rebuilds the graph for each frame.
+Right now, for example, it rebuilds graphs each frame.

-I left out a lot of unused code, to save time, but also because there was no easy way for me to test everything, as I add more tests, I will port more code and features.
+I left out a lot of unused code from the original, to save time, but also because there was no easy way for me to test all of it, as I add more demos, I will port more code and features over.

 I did create an optimization that does not exist in moshi, and that is, instead of generating an attention bias mask each frame, it generates a reusable pattern once at initialization, and reuses it like you would a lookup table.
 Not only does this reduce the work to just changing an offset in the pattern tensor, but it makes easier an implementation that originally involved boolean logic operations and dealing with infinities.